 - Backyard BBQs: Outdoor events need a fun soundtrack to liven the mood, but not everyone has the time or money to set up a full PA system.
 With a pair of powered speakers, all you need is a power source and a smartphone to start the party.

 - Connecting to Everything: Even if you already have an A/V receiver, it might be outdated, lacking USB and Bluetooth support.
-Fortunately, the latest powered speakers have inputs for turntables, digital optical, USB, analog RCA, and Bluetooth wireless technology.
+Fortunately, the latest powered speakers like The Nines have inputs for turntables, digital optical, USB, analog RCA, and Bluetooth wireless technology.
 You can literally connect to everything but your brain (and that's coming soon).